otrv4/otrv4/otrv4.md

 MKenc, MKmac = encription_and_mac_keys(Cr, i, message_id)
 ```

 Use the "mac key" (`MKmac`) to verify the MAC on the message.

-If the message
-verification fails, reject the message.
-If the MAC verifies, decrypt the message
+If the message verification fails, reject the message.

+Otherwise:
-using the "encryption key" (`MKenc`).
+  * Decrypt the message using the "encryption key" (`MKenc`) and securely delete MKenc.

-Finally:
+  * delete_unnecessary_chain_keys()
   * Set `j = 0` to indicate a new DH-ratchet should happen next time you send a message.
   * Set `their_ecdh` as the "Next Public ECDH key" from the message.
   * Set `their_dh` as the "Next Public DH Key" from the message, if it
     is not NULL.
-  * Add the MAC key to list of pending MAC keys to be revealed.
+  * Add the MKmac key to list of pending MAC keys to be revealed.

 ### Revealing MAC Keys